 PBT keycaps are made with a more complex molding process.
 They have a higher melting point than ABS keycaps.

-These keycaps do not change colour or give a key shine after extended use.
+These keycaps do not change color or give a key shine after extended use.
 PBT keycaps also have a better feel when typing.
 As expected, PBT keycaps have a higher price than ABS keycaps.
 You will find them on high-quality keyboards.

 Legends are printed on PBT keycaps using dye-sublimation, laser etching, and double-shot injection.